The 41-year-old who became world champion in five fights

 "I don't feel my age, you are only as old as you feel," she says.
 "I don't think I should be discriminated against because I'm 41.

-"I'll know when my body is telling me I have enough.
+"I'll know when my body is telling me I have had enough.
 If I started when I was 12, my body would be a lot more worn.

 "I'm making up for lost time, definitely.
 Boxers often get nurtured through the pro ranks, but I wanted to push on quickly."